The mandate of the Presidency

 - Spearhead the search for the following 2 Presidents taking into consideration regional balance.

 - Lead efforts to ensure that sufficient resources are available to fund the operations of the ISU.

-All activities are conducted with the direct technical support and advice of the ISU as stipulated in its mandate.
-The core mandate of the ISU is to provide the necessary substantive support and advice to the President and Coordination Committee to ensure the CCM is on track with its implementation objectives.
+All activities are conducted with the direct technical support and advice of the Implementation Support Unit (ISU) as stipulated in its mandate.
+The core mandate of the ISU is to provide the necessary substantive support and advice to the President and Coordination Committee to ensure the Convention on Cluster Munitions (CCM) is on track with its implementation objectives.

-The United Nations convenes the MSPs and the Review Conferences (RCs) to the CCM and is mandated by the General Assembly of the United Nations to render the necessary assistance and to provide such services as necessary to fulfil the tasks entrusted to the United Nations.
+The United Nations convenes the Meeting of States Parties (MSPs) and the Review Conferences (RCs) to the CCM and is mandated by the General Assembly of the United Nations to render the necessary assistance and to provide such services as necessary to fulfil the tasks entrusted to the United Nations.
 Inter alia, the UNODA supports the Presidency in the preparations, conduct and final reporting of these meetings, provides cost estimates for future meetings and ensures provision of secretariat services (including documentation).

 The office of the Presidency

 The office of the CCM President is normally held for a 12-month period.

 The Presidency term of office commences on the last day of the preceding Meeting of States Parties (MSP) up to the last day of the MSP at which it will itself preside.
 For example, the 9MSP President’s mandate commenced on the last day of the 8MSP at which it has been elected.
 Thereafter, from that September to the next one, the elected State will preside over the implementation of the Convention.